S k i l l

 8 + 4 = 12,

-we would know that if we add any number ending in 8 to any number ending in 4, the sum will always end in 2.
+you would know that if you add any number ending in 8 to any number ending in 4, the sum will always end in 2.

 28 + 4 = 32